Lots of wins, more laughs: Wichita basketball coaching legend Dale Faber to retire

 Several things aligned this year for Faber to feel confident this was the time to retire from coaching.

 For starters, trying to coach basketball games and operate a program during the coronavirus pandemic has been taxing.
-But maybe the biggest reason is that NAIA eliminated its divisions beginning this season, meaning Friends, a long-time Div.
-II team, must now compete with all of the former Div.
-I teams.
+But maybe the biggest reason is that NAIA eliminated its divisions beginning this season, meaning Friends must now compete with all of the former Division I teams.

 “I think the program needed a boost,” Faber said.
 “A little new blood will give it a shot.”